Stephen Benedict Grummond

-Stephen Benedict Grummond (September 18, 1834 – January 2, 1894) was a shipowner, marine industrialist, and the mayor of Detroit, Michigan.
+Stephen Benedict Grummond (September 18, 1834 – January 2, 1894) was an American politician, shipowner and marine industrialist who was the mayor of Detroit from 1884 to 1885.

 Early life and business

-Stephen Benedict Grummond was born on September 18, 1834 in Marine City, Michigan, the son of Stephen Benedict and Mary Harrow Grummond.
+Stephen Benedict Grummond was born on September 18, 1834, in Marine City, Michigan, the son of Stephen Benedict and Mary Harrow Grummond.
 The elder Grummond was a successful businessman who ran a general store in Marine City.

 Starting at age 15, the younger Grummond served on merchant ships in the summer and continued his schooling during the winter months.
 Using his savings and some investment from his father, Grummond purchased a merchant vessel of his own and sailed her for several years.
 In 1855, he sold his first vessel, moved to Detroit, and purchased another; Grummond continued in the business of buying, selling, and operating various vessels.
 He established Grummond's Mackinac Line of steamers, and at one time owned the largest tug and wrecking business on the Great Lakes.
 He built up a great fortune, much of it in the tugging business, and expanded into barges, lumber, and Detroit real estate.